 Today, our nationally accredited program:

-- Serve more than 3,000 students
+- serves more than 4,500 students

-- Work with more than 300 teachers
+- partners with more than 500 teachers

 CHS looks forward to expanding its services to help more aspiring students earn University of Pittsburgh credits and become college ready in the years to come.